 - Cryptocurrency miner malware.

-How to secure my passwords and other data from Mac Heal Pro?
+How to Secure My Data from Mac Heal Pro?

 With few simple actions.
 First and foremost, it is imperative that you follow these steps: